-Open plan sitting/dining room/kitchen with wood burning stove, fridge, electric hob and oven, dishwasher, microwave, etc.
+Lage sitting & dining room with wood burning stove, kitchen with fridge, electric hob and oven, dishwasher, microwave, etc.

 Double bedroom with en suite shower, WC and basin.